 The Research Passport system and associated procedures have been developed in parallel with the development of the Integrated Research Application System and other arrangements across the UK to streamline the arrangements for obtaining permission for research from NHS organisations.

-NEWS (September 2012) – changes to criminal record and barring arrangements come into force
+Changes to criminal record and barring arrangements - Sept 2012

 The Government is committed to reviewing and reforming the vetting and barring scheme and criminal records regime, scaling them back to common sense levels.
-Changes to the system are included in the Protection of Freedoms Act 2012.
-The first changes come into effect on 10 September, 2012 and include
+Changes to the system were included in the Protection of Freedoms Act 2012.
+The first changes came into effect on 10 September 2012, and include:

 - A new definition of regulated activity